Shazwazza/Examine/docs/articles/configuration.md

         switch (name)
         {
             case "MyIndex":
-                // Set the "BM25" similarity to map to the 'BM25Similarity' similarity type. options.SimilarityDefinitions.AddOrUpdate(
+                // Set the "Examine.Default" similarity to map to the 'Classic' similarity type. options.SimilarityDefinitions.AddOrUpdate(
-                    new SimilarityDefinition("BM25", new BM25Similarity()));
+                    new SimilarityDefinition("Examine.Default", "Lucene.Classic"));

-                // Set the "BM25" similarity to be the default similarity to use when searching the Index. options.SimilarityDefinitions.SetDefaultSimilarityName("BM25");
+                // Set the "Lucene.BM25" similarity to be the default similarity to use when searching the Index. options.SimilarityDefinitions.SetDefaultSimilarityName("Lucene.BM25");
                 break;
         }
     }